JangGeunSong/Web_first_project/README.md

 # Web_first_project
+This repo not a real completed web application.
+It just test the front and back end side programming technique test repo

 This is just my own homepages basic form that will be added.

 This repository has added the my page basic form and after few weeks i will upload the page source and JS source with node.js as a web server